rixwoodling/101zombies/readme.txt

 2019 / rixwoodling.ninja
 creativecommons.org/licenses/BY-NC-ND/4.0

+NEW 2024 UPDATE!

 INSTALLATION
 git clone https://github.com/rixwoodling/101zombies.git

 TO PLAY
 # This game only will work with python v2.
-# If there is a screaming need for it, i'll port to python v3.
-But until then...
+# There was a screaming need for it, and now also updated for python3!
-# type this in the command-line:
+# type either in the command-line to play:
-python 101zombies.py
+python2 101zombies.py
+python3 101zombies3.py

 ABOUT
 Are you good enough to fight through a horde of one-hundred-and-one zombies?